 Meaningless Fun for Meaningful Causes.

-Tickets will soon be available through the Tomato Assault website and will also be available at the gate on the day of the event.
-For more information or behind the scenes passes, members of the media can contact the event organizer directly at (206)-235-7935 or info(at)tomatoassault(dot)com.
+Tickets will be available on the Tomato Assault website and also at the gate on the day of the event.